complexlogic/rsgain/README.md

 You need to set the path to rsgain in the plugin settings.
 This field is pre-populated with the `rsgain` command.
 On Unix platforms, programs are typically installed into a directory that's already in your `PATH`, so no further action is necessary in that case.
 On Windows, you will need to either manually add the folder containing rsgain to your `Path` as per the installation instructions, or use the exact path to `rsgain.exe` in the plugin settings.

 To use the plugin, add files to Picard and associate them with a release (so the files are in the right window).
 The plugin can scan albums or individual tracks.
-Select one or more albums of tracks, then right click and select "Plugins->Calculate ReplayGain" from the context menu.
+Select one or more albums or tracks, then right click and select "Plugins->Calculate ReplayGain" from the context menu.
 This calculates the ReplayGain information for the selected items, but does not tag the files.
 The new tags are available for viewing in the metadata window at the bottom.
 Click the save button to write the new tags to file.

 ## Design Philosophy